 Demonstrations: A demonstration is more appropriate if the value can be better expressed with a demonstration rather than in a full-length paper.
 The topics for the demonstration papers are the same as the scientific for this track.
 Please submit a one page proposal of your demonstration.

-Research projects: CBMS aims in the 2019 edition to receive submissions about research or innovation projects funded by competitive calls to present their project.
+Research projects/initiatives: CBMS aims in the 2019 edition to receive submissions about research or innovation projects funded by, mainly, competitive calls to present their project.
 We foresee to receive submissions which include details about the project goals, consortium and results (expected and any tentative result obtained so far).
-Only projects funded by competitive calls from any national or international funding agency will be considered.
+Only projects funded by competitive calls or with strong potential interest for the community will be considered.
 International projects organized in a consortium of several countries will have preference.

 - Early registration deadline: April 15, 2019